vyrwu/.config/README.md

 - Install Nix flake directly from GitHub
 - Check in my Oryx keyboard layout to Version Control
 - Store personal age key on Yubikey.
+- Bootstrap script that does the following
+  - Automatically install TMP upon new machine bootstrap.
+  - Automatically install Nix and Brew.
+  - Automatically generate machine's SSH key, and add it to sops/github.
+- Activation script to set a pre-defined wallpapper
+- Set default browser to Firefox